+2022 2021

-2021 202 20 From То From То Sales volume (% annual growth rate) 2.0 -1.5 2.6 -2.7 Budgeted gross margin (%) 60.8 51.3 61.0 50.3 Discount rate after tax (%) 7.5 15.4 7.5 20.8
+From То From То

+Sales volume (% annual growth rate) 1.6 -0.7 2.0 -1.5

+Budgeted gross margin (%) 60.9 56.0 60.8 51.3

+Discount rate pre tax (%) 10.3 16.2 9.2 18.9

 The Directors and management have considered and assessed reasonably possible changes for other key assumptions and have not identified any instances that could cause the carrying amount of the trademark to exceed its recoverable amount.
+These considerations and assessments includes sustainability topics with possible financial materiality.